 The goal of this project is for teens to raise awareness about an issue impacting teen mental/emotional health and a local resource available to support youth dealing with that issue.
-This project was developed by the Children's Interagency Coordinating Council (CIACC) of Bergen County for May is Mental Health Month.
+This project was developed by the Children's Interagency Coordinating Council (CIACC) of Bergen County.

-If you would like to participate in this event in the future, check out the official project guidelines and media release form.
+If you would like to participate in this project, check out the official project guidelines.

-This page will be updated weekly with some of the submissions received from teens this month.
+This page will be updated with some of the submissions received from teens throughout the year.
 Please share them!

 Submitted by: Members of Dumont Girl Scout Troop 5794 (Kaitlin, Bridget, Valentina, Teagan, Caitlin, Madison, Jennifer, Michelle, Elliot, Natalie, Angie and Janelle)